DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

 that
 `length(unique(data$start_station_name))==length(unique(data$end_station_name))`==705
-, but that both f0 and f1 are not the same length and not the same as eachother.
+, but that both f0 and f1 are not the same length and not the same as each other.
 Because of the we leave the ID alone

 # Questions about the data